SaiSatwik2226/Tic-Tac-Toe-1/README.md

 # Tic-Tac-Toe
-A basic Tic-Tac-toe project in python using
+A basic Tic-Tac-toe project in python using Jupyter Notebooks